 A great way to get into shadow self journaling, is to use prompts to provoke yourself into shadow work.
-I thoroughly enjoyed Jo Zurita’s Instagram story prompts for several weeks, and later found her free download beneficial too.
+I thoroughly enjoyed Jo Zurita’s Instagram story prompts for several weeks.
 It set things into motion for me.

 Best practices for shadow work include

 - reminding yourself that nobody is perfect and that everyone has a shadow self.